fderepas/cnn/README.md

         Blurs the image with a radius of r.
     [-c|--contrast] :
         Raises contrast level.
+    --conv <filename> <percent>:
+        load image in <filename> and use it as a convolution filter with a threshold set at <percent>.
+    --cross <n> <w> <t>:
+        Generates a black cross on a white background.
+        The cross size is n by n pixels in a w by w picture.
+The cross line is <t> pixels thick.
     [-f|--flatten] :
         Flattens the contrast.
     [-h|--help] :